State law · Arizona

 Phoenix has hundreds of miles of paved canal paths and the Sun Circle Trail system.
 Multi-jurisdictional administration: the Salt River Project (SRP) manages most canal corridors, individual cities manage street-grade segments.

-Under Arizona state law, all three e-bike classes are allowed on bike paths; SRP and individual cities (Phoenix, Tempe, Mesa, Scottsdale) may apply their own posted rules to specific corridors.
+Under §28-819, Class 1 and Class 2 e-bikes may use these paths; a Class 3 is restricted from the paths unless road-adjacent or locally permitted.
+SRP and individual cities (Phoenix, Tempe, Mesa, Scottsdale) may apply their own posted rules to specific corridors.
 Verify posted signage at each trailhead.

 McDowell Sonoran Preserve is one of the largest urban preserves in the US and a popular Sonoran-desert MTB area.
-The Preserve is administered by Scottsdale Parks & Recreation; verify the current Preserve e-bike policy with Scottsdale Parks before riding — eMTB access on Preserve singletrack varies by trail designation.
+The Preserve is administered by Scottsdale Parks & Recreation and is covered by the §17-77.1 under-16 Class 3 ban; verify the current Preserve trail-by-trail e-bike policy with Scottsdale Parks before riding — eMTB access on Preserve singletrack varies by trail designation.

 Flagstaff and FUTS (Flagstaff Urban Trail System)

 The Flagstaff Urban Trail System (FUTS) is a paved trail network connecting NAU campus, downtown Flagstaff, and surrounding USFS access points.
-Under Arizona state law, all three classes are permitted on city-managed multi-use paths; verify current FUTS policy with the City of Flagstaff before riding.
+Under §28-819, Class 1 and Class 2 are permitted on these city-managed paths; a Class 3 is path-restricted unless road-adjacent or locally allowed.
+Verify current FUTS policy with the City of Flagstaff before riding.

 National Park Service land in Arizona